Build and use a classification model on census data

 • Hours worked per week

-The following query creates a view that compiles your training data.
-This view is included in your CREATE MODEL statement later in this tutorial.
+To prepare your sample data, create a view to contain the training data.
+This view is used by the CREATE MODEL statement later in this tutorial.

 CREATE OR REPLACE VIEW